 - All writing prompts will be timed and scored with current rubrics just as they will be on the AP exam.

 - My job is to set the text into a wider and deeper context.
 This will come through lecture and in-class discussion.
 You should come to class every day prepared to take notes.

-- If you are not taking notes, you will lose citizenship points.
+- If I am lecturing and you are not taking notes, you will lose citizenship points.

 - Cornell notes on textbook chapters

 - You will hand in Cornell notes on each and every chapter in the text.
 Due dates will be marked on the calendar but you should plan on reading 1 chapter per week throughout the year.
 These notes are due in the basket at the back of the room when the bell rings to begin the period on the indicated days.
 A consistent inability to keep up with the reading and hand in these notes as assigned will seriously damage your grade.

 - Your reading notes should be handwritten or word processed in such a way that I know they are original to you.
 I will not accept as chapter reading notes any downloaded or photocopied material.

 - The Cornell notes from the unit chapters will be scored on their completeness: 1 = 25 points; 2 = 50 points; 3

 = 75 points.